finopsfoundation/tac/README.md

 1. David Lambert, Cloud Efficiency Engineering Manager at Adobe
 1. Tom Cross, Cloud Infrastructure Technical Lead at Aer Lingus
 1. Lucas Paratore, Senior Product Line Manager at VMware
-1. Riley Jenkins, Sr. SRE/FinOps Architect at Domo
 1. Casey Doran, VP of Product at Apptio, an IBM Company
 1. Courtney Bormann, Sr Mgr FinOps & Cloud Governance at General Mills
 1. Larry Advey, Senior Manager of FinOps at Twilio
 1. Parker Nancollas, Senior FinOps Consultant at SoftwareOne
+1. Joshua Collier, FinOps Lead at Superhuman (formerly Grammarly)
+1. Tammy Burnitt, Director of FinOps at UiPath

 As defined by the Technical Charter, The Technical Advisory Council (the "TAC") will have 15 members determined as follows: